-Web development teams use requirements documentation to map out what a customer is asking for.
-It’s that documentation that cause timing problems in a project.
+Web development teams use requirements documentation to list what a customer wants.
+It’s that documentation that causes timing problems in a project.

 You know how it goes.
 Sales teams do the selling and then producing a scope document.

 Dev teams rarely see the scoping document at that point.
 Which is just as well.
 Because if they did there would be lots of giggling, pointing and “yeah, right…” comments.